Skip to main content

 Click terms below to reveal definitions used in this rule.

-Supervision Fee – means a fee collected by the receiving state for the supervision of an offender.
+Supervision Fee – means a fee collected by the receiving state for the supervision of a supervised individual.